gnulnx/anouman/README.md

     sudo apt-get install -yf build-essential

-**Step 3:** Power on your virtual machine and finish setting it up.
+**Step 3:** Power on your virtual machine and finish setting it up:

     vagrant up